Find out when it's possible to get zero-rated supplies on medical and research goods and services that have been funded

 When a charity sells, lets or exports goods that have been donated for that purpose, this onward supply of the goods by the charity can be zero-rated.
 For further details see Imports (VAT Notice 702).

-7.2 Goods acquired from another EC member state
+7.2 Goods acquired from an EU member state

-If you’re registered for VAT in the UK and you purchase goods from a business registered for VAT in another EC member state, you must normally account for VAT in the UK on your acquisition of the goods.
+If you’re registered for VAT in the UK and you purchase goods from a business registered for VAT in an EU member state, you must normally account for VAT in the UK on your acquisition of the goods.
 The rate of tax due is the one applicable to the supply of identical goods in the UK.
 This means that no VAT is due on the acquisition of qualifying goods purchased by eligible bodies using charitable or donated funds.
-Eligible bodies acquiring relevant goods from another EC member state are not required to provide their supplier with an eligibility declaration, but should retain evidence that the goods were eligible for acquisition at the zero rate of VAT.
+Eligible bodies acquiring relevant goods from an EU member state are not required to provide their supplier with an eligibility declaration, but should retain evidence that the goods were eligible for acquisition at the zero rate of VAT.

-The single market (VAT Notice 725) explains the VAT rules that apply to goods acquired from other member states of the EC.
+The single market (VAT Notice 725) explains the VAT rules that apply to goods acquired from member states of the EU.

-If you’re not registered for VAT in the UK and you purchase goods from another member state, the goods will be liable to VAT according to the rules of the member state in which the supply takes place.
+If you’re not registered for VAT in the UK and you purchase goods from an EU member state, the goods will be liable to VAT according to the rules of the member state in which the supply takes place.
 This supply will be taxed at the rate in force in that country, and zero rating will not apply.

 7.3 Goods sold to eligible bodies based outside the UK

 It is not a requirement of this relief that an eligible body is based in the UK, although relief will not apply to any supply made to health boards in other countries.
 Therefore, the relief outlined in this notice will apply where the conditions detailed in paragraph 2.1 are met in full.